 Since the beginning of agriculture, farmers have been trying to grow better crops using their knowledge and available tools.
 It has always been a challenge for farmers to grow their crops unaffected by pests, natural disasters, and ever-changing weather.
 However, it is only recently that serious attention has been given to not only obtaining great produce, but also using methods that are environmentally friendly.
 Innovative technology in the agriculture sector opens up the opportunity to optimize farming practices in a way that leads to the most sustainable agriculture practices possible.

-Sustainable Agriculture Meets Big Data Analytics
+Sustainable Agriculture Meets Big Data and Advanced Analytics

 The goal of sustainable farming is to produce the highest yield with the least impact on the environment.
 Finding ways to use less water, resources and chemicals, while feeding our increasing world population is a huge challenge.
 Now, new innovative technologies are taking on that challenge.
 These modern tools provide farmers with a collection of data about the status of the soil, insects, crops, livestock, water, and weather, etc.